-Here’s how I evaluate your home’s market value and what we’ll consider when determining the right list price.
+Here’s how we evaluate your home’s market value and what we’ll consider when determining the right list price.

 1. Location, Location, Location

 In real estate, location is king.
-A home in Vancouver’s desirable West Side will command a higher price than a similar one in a smaller or more remote community—even if the homes themselves are nearly identical.
+In Kelowna, a home in the sought-after Lower Mission or waterfront areas will typically command a significantly higher price than a similar property in outlying neighbourhoods like Rutland or Ellison—even if the homes are nearly identical in size and features.

 Things that add value to a location: